Sandormate0513/Elden_Ring_Mod_by_M8/README.md

 This mod increases the buffs duration, and grants the starter classes minor buffs.

+How to install:
+You'll need modengine2
+Download the zip and put it's contents in your moding folder

 Changed:
 - Effects last for 25h
 - Old Lord's Talisman: Grants 2% FP/s insted of extending spell efect duration